 Unfortunately, there are hundreds of VPNs on the App Store that advertise themselves as being 100% free and secure when they’re really not.
 Some of these VPNs also have high ratings, making it even more difficult to figure out which ones are safe.

 To avoid downloading an unsafe or misleading free VPN, I suggest taking a look at one of the choices on this list.
 A free service like ProtonVPN or TunnelBear will provide you with a layer of security and anonymity that protects your data when you’re online.
 However, free VPNs can only provide so much before you encounter limitations — for a truly unlimited service, ExpressVPN is the best choice.
-You do have to pay upfront but with the 30-day money-back guarantee, you can use ExpressVPN as much as you want and get a full refund, no questions asked.
+Signing up for it is risk-free, as it comes with a 30-day money-back guarantee.
+If you find the service isn’t right for you, you can get a refund before the 30 days are up.

 I ran tests using my iPhone XS and iPad, both running iOS 14.
 I examined the following categories to ensure a fair and accurate ranking:

 - Free services without a catch: When you’re not paying for a product, you are the product — but not with the free VPNs on this list.
-I examined the terms and conditions of each VPN to determine that your data won’t be sold to advertisers, you won’t be shown excessive ads, and that the refund policies were accurate for VPNs with a money-back guarantee.
+I examined the terms and conditions of each VPN to determine that your data won’t be sold to advertisers and you won’t be shown excessive ads.

 - Top-tier security and privacy policies: There are hundreds of free VPNs that provide little-to-no encryption and have shady privacy policies.
 The free services on this list have no less than military-grade encryption, zero-log policies for your personal data, and passed leak tests to guarantee your security.